Ice Nine Kills: Welcome To Horrorwood: The Silver Scream 2

+2022–present: A Work of Art and official film collaborations

 On March 31, 2022, the band released a new song, "Hunting Season", taken from The Fall Of Troi expansion of the video game, PUBG: New State.

-In August 2022, the band hosted its first Silver Scream Con, a horror convention featuring celebrity guests and a performance from the band.
+In August 2022, the band hosted its first Silver Scream Con, a horror convention in Danvers, Massachusetts with celebrity guests and performances by the band.

-In 2023, the band was featured on the Bayside single "How to Ruin Everything (Patience)" off Bayside's The Blue EP.
+In 2023, the band was featured on the Bayside single "How to Ruin Everything (Patience)" from their album The Blue EP.
+In July 2024, Ice Nine Kills collaborated with Reel Big Fish for a cover of "Walking on Sunshine", originally by Katrina and the Waves, in connection with a comic book adaptation of American Psycho.